 Rovi Corp.
-(ROVI), a provider of digital entertainment guides, tumbled the most since its initial public offering in 1997 after cutting its annual sales forecast amid delays in adding new patent licensees.
+(ROVI:US), a provider of digital entertainment guides, tumbled the most since its initial public offering in 1997 after cutting its annual sales forecast amid delays in adding new patent licensees.

-Rovi sank (ROVI) 43 percent to $10.01 at the close in New York, for the biggest drop since its IPO.
+Rovi sank (ROVI:US) 43 percent to $10.01 at the close in New York, for the biggest drop since its IPO.
 Through yesterday the shares had fallen 28 percent this year.

 Rovi cited delays in adding new licensees in key growth areas including consumer electronics manufacturers and the TV Everywhere field of use in the U.S. The company sued three television makers in May, claiming infringement of patents for its technology and parental-control chips that block television content.